flurinduerst/WPDistillery/README.md

 WPSeed is released under the terms of the GNU General Public License

 ## Like it?
 Awesome!
-If you find this tool useful, consider supporting WP Distillery or [buying me a glass of single malt scotch whiskey](https://www.paypal.me/FlurinDuerst/10) :)
+If you find this tool useful, consider supporting WP Distillery or [buying me a beer](https://www.paypal.me/FlurinDuerst/5) respectively [a glass of single malt scotch whiskey](https://www.paypal.me/FlurinDuerst/10) :)

 --------------------------------------------------------------